 “I’m glad we’ve cleared that up”.
 The Lady turned to her husband, narrowed her eyes, and then reached for his cigarette case.
 He scowled while she removed and lit a cigarette.
-She replied by staring at the scabs on his arms.
+She averted his scowl and instead stared at the scabs on his hands.

 They slept in separate rooms, which provoked little comment.
-Although the Lady was reputed to have modern manners, the Lord was known to be civilized.
+Although the Lady was reputed to have frontier manners, the Lord was known to be civilized.